ManyuRV/ManyuRV/README.md

 ## What I’m looking for

 Early-career data engineering, software engineering, forward deployed engineering, and customer-facing AI roles.
-Open to relocating across the US or Europe.
+Open to relocating across the US.

 [LinkedIn](https://www.linkedin.com/in/manyu-vuppula)